frossm/mkpass/README.md

 |-D|Debug mode.
 Mostly used by me to show extra debugging information|

 ## Linux Note
-Had an issue with my Ubuntu notebook where SecureRandom would hang.
+I had an issue with my Ubuntu notebook where SecureRandom would hang.
+Apparently this is a known issue.
 See this [Oracle Java Link](https://docs.oracle.com/cd/E13209_01/wlcp/wlss30/configwlss/jvmrand.html).
-The detail is below.
+The detail from that link is below:

 **Avoiding JVM Delays Caused by Random Number Generation** The library used for random number generation in Sun's JVM relies on /dev/random by default for UNIX platforms.
 This can potentially block the WebLogic SIP Server process because on some operating systems /dev/random waits for a certain amount of "noise" to be generated on the host machine before returning a result.
 Although /dev/random is more secure, BEA recommends using /dev/urandom if the default JVM configuration delays WebLogic SIP Server startup.